 Jacko Walz ‘17Fellowship:Schwarzman ScholarsCourse Name:Business and Finance

 The Schwarzman Scholarship asks applicants to articulate their rationale for why they believe the program is a good fit for them – and why they are a good fit for the program.
 This presses candidates to construct a narrative of their experiences and goals, the “story” that distinguishes them.
-This process demands reflection, and an effective applicant will complete the...Advice:Be courageous.
+This process demands reflection, and an effective applicant will complete the application with a fuller understanding of themselves and of their professional vision.Advice:Be courageous.
 You have something to offer the program; you just have to figure out what it is.
 Likewise, if you’re interested in applying, the program surely has something for you, but you must identify and articulate it.

 James Bromley ‘18Fellowship:Yale-NUS Dean's FellowCourse Name:Global China Studies